smurhekar/bankofchange/README.md

-# BankOfChange!!
+# The BankOfChange!!

+The bank with new concept.
-Currently my bank is giving the change for *free of cost*.
+We are the bank that gives the change for *free of cost*.
 Say, if you give me a 100 Rs.
 Note, then based on the available denominations, I should give you a change with denominations < 100 Rs.
 Notes.
 It’s an automated system.

 As a: Banker, in the morning, I should key in the number of denominations & number of available counts.
 I may choose to enter all the notes or some of the ntoes.